On October 8, 1935, at the height of the Great Depression, nine United States Senate employees.

 They pooled their resources and chartered the United States Senate Employees Federal Credit Union with just $45.00.
 Their goal was to provide quality financial services to workers throughout the Senate.

 Initially operating out of an office in the Russell Senate Office Building, United States Senate Employees Federal Credit Union enjoyed decades of continuous membership and revenue growth.
-By the time of its 50th Anniversary in 1985 and the institution would serve over 15,000 members.
+During this time the Credit Union also opened its membership up to include employees from the Architect of the Capitol and the U.S. Supreme Court.
+In October of 1983, the Credit Union branch and operations would expand, moving into the newly constructed Hart Senate Office Building.
+By the time of its 50th Anniversary in 1985, the institution would serve over 15,000 members.

 A Timeline of Continuous Growth